-As international oil prices decline due to peace negotiations between the United States and Iran, the burden of the fuel surcharge on international airline tickets will significantly decrease starting in July.
+As negotiations for peace between the United States and Iran lead to a decline in international oil prices, the burden of fuel surcharges on international airline tickets will significantly decrease starting in July.

-According to the airline industry on June 16, tickets issued in July will be subject to a fuel surcharge set at 19 levels, down from 27 levels applied in June.
+According to the airline industry on June 16, tickets issued in July will be subject to a fuel surcharge at level 19, down eight levels from the 27 levels applied in June.

-This reduction is attributed to the average price of Singapore jet fuel (MOPS), which fell from 410.02 cents per gallon (based on April 16 to May 15) to 338.3 cents (based on May 16 to June 15) for July.
+This change is due to the average price of Singapore jet fuel (MOPS) dropping from 410.02 cents per gallon for the period from April 16 to May 15 to 338.3 cents for the period from May 16 to June 15.

-Other domestic low-cost carriers (LCCs), excluding Korean Air and Asiana Airlines, are expected to announce their July fuel surcharges based on these changes in the coming days.
+Other domestic low-cost carriers (LCCs) will also announce their July fuel surcharges based on these adjustments in the coming days.

 * This article has been translated by AI.